-As you go through the holidays and start thinking about the new year, I am sure that, like everyone else, you are considering what’s ahead for you.
-Based on my own experiences this past year, I highly recommend that you consider involvement in the Senior Center Without Walls, as a volunteer and/or participant.
+As you enjoy the holidays and start thinking about next year, I am sure that you are considering what’s ahead.
+Based on my experiences, I highly recommend that you consider involvement in the Senior Center Without Walls (now known as Covia Well Connected), as a volunteer and/or participant.
 Find out why!

 What is Senior Center Without Walls?

-Senior Center Without Walls (SCWW) is an innovative outreach program for seniors which offers activities, education, friendly conversation, and an assortment of classes, support groups, and presentations all done over the phone or computer.
+Senior Center Without Walls is now known as Covia Well Connected.
+It is an innovative outreach program for seniors which offers activities, education, friendly conversation, and an assortment of classes, support groups, and presentations all done over the phone or computer.
 Each week, seniors can access over 70 groups or classes by phone or online from the comfort of home and it is FREE!
 Currently, over 600 participants and 75 volunteers from all over the U.S. come together on conference calls to enjoy each other’s company and create a very special community.

 This award – winning program began in 2004 and is sponsored by Episcopal Senior Communities.
 It is a non-profit and non-denominational program inspired by the DOROT University Without Walls program in New York which dates back to the 1970’s.
 DOROT means “generations” in Hebrew and a group of college students first launched this outreach to seniors in their own community.
 The original mission was to provide seniors who are isolated or homebound an opportunity to engage and connect with a larger community and to honor them with dignity and respect.
 This mission continues today through the efforts of similar “Without Walls” programs in the U.S., Israel, Portugal, and Canada.